primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 - **Incidents**: "Long ID," "Incident Code," "Account of Incident," "Survivor Code", and "Incident ID IR."
 - **Tracing Requests**: “Long ID,” “Inquirer ID,” “Name of inquirer,” and “Nickname of inquirer.”

-**Note**: You can search and filter the record liats at the same time (example: Search for Cases with the name "Smith" while filtering for only Male Cases with a Risk Level of "High").
+**Note**: You can search and filter the record lists at the same time (example: Search for Cases with the name "Smith" while filtering for only Male Cases with a Risk Level of "High").

 ## Searching for Cases Managed By Other Users